Comparisons of wxmplot with other Python Plotting tools¶

 and give a plot of

 As written, there is not interactivity, though zooming can be enabled.
-The need to create a subclass of a Frame and initiate a wxApp adds a fair amount of boiler-plate code which would be painful for one-off scripts.
+The need to create a subclass of a Frame and initiate a wxApp adds a fair amount of boiler-plate code which make it painful for simple scripts or exploratory data analysis.

 Comparison with Plotly¶

 The Plotly library includes a Python interface (https://plotly.com/python/) that is very good and renders interactive plots into a web browser.
 This is very useful for web-based applications and gives good looking and interactive plots into a local or remote web browser.
-To be clear, I use plotly for more than one web application.
+To be clear, I use plotly for more a few web applications.
 Then again, getting information back from the web-browser to an application or script is somewhat challenging.

 Many of the Plotly examples make assumptions about using Pandas dataframes, which is a fine default, but makes working with lists and arrays a bit more complicated.
 For a simple plot of a single trace, Plotly could be used as: